franktakes/teexgraph/README.md

 * Install using `make` and then run the executable `teexgraph`.
 * The library supports networks with up to INT_MAX (2 billion) nodes and as many edges as the memory of your machine can hold.
 * Friendly input files are expected; although comments (lines that do not start with a character in [0-9]) at the beginning of an edge file are allowed.
-    After the first line with a pair of integers representing an edge, only pairs of integers are expected.
+    After the first line with a pair of integers denoting an edge, only integer pairs are expected.
 * Consult the main.cpp file for examples of how to use the code.

 ## Disclaimer